algofishexe/minter/README.md

 ## Running

 To run, simply execute `node server.js`.
 If all goes well, you should see some messages being logged relating to your transactions.

+## Tip

+This tool is completely free to use, but if you want to send me an NFT or a few ALGO in thanks you can hit me up on Twitter (https://twitter.com/AlgofishExe) or send to `FISHEXEW6C4H6PRREM4OLBQ3EOMI2ETUBM2C3UCNHSV33LA5RTM6A577T4` :)